remcohofmans/IMUSpinalMapping/Code/IMUSensors/readme.md

    - Check for magnetic interference

 4. **Web interface not working**
-   - Verify connection to the ESP32 access point
+   - verify connection to local network
    - Check that the web server started successfully (to be sure, press RST button on ESP32)
    - Ensure WebSocket connection is established (check browser console for errors)